Royal Bank of Canada Increases Northern Trust (NASDAQ:NTRS) Price Target to $117.00

-Northern Trust (NASDAQ:NTRS) had its price objective upped by equities researchers at Royal Bank of Canada from $108.00 to $117.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-The firm presently has an “outperform” rating on the asset manager’s stock.
-Royal Bank of Canada’s price objective would indicate a potential upside of 9.59% from the stock’s previous close.
+Northern Trust (NASDAQ:NTRS) had its target price hoisted by equities research analysts at Royal Bank of Canada from $108.00 to $117.00 in a research note issued to investors on Tuesday, Benzinga reports.
+The firm currently has an “outperform” rating on the asset manager’s stock.
+Royal Bank of Canada’s price objective would suggest a potential upside of 4.61% from the company’s current price.

-NTRS has been the subject of a number of other research reports.
-Keefe, Bruyette & Woods upgraded Northern Trust from a “market perform” rating to an “outperform” rating and boosted their target price for the stock from $100.00 to $120.00 in a report on Friday, January 22nd.
-The Goldman Sachs Group cut Northern Trust from a “neutral” rating to a “sell” rating and decreased their target price for the stock from $90.00 to $85.00 in a report on Tuesday, January 5th.
-Piper Sandler boosted their target price on Northern Trust from $100.00 to $115.00 and gave the stock an “overweight” rating in a report on Monday, January 11th.
-Wells Fargo & Company boosted their target price on Northern Trust from $112.00 to $122.00 and gave the stock an “overweight” rating in a report on Thursday, April 1st.
-Finally, Deutsche Bank Aktiengesellschaft boosted their target price on Northern Trust from $110.00 to $117.00 and gave the stock a “buy” rating in a report on Thursday, April 15th.
-Five investment analysts have rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the company’s stock.
-The company has a consensus rating of “Hold” and an average price target of $103.56.
+A number of other equities analysts have also weighed in on NTRS.
+Credit Suisse Group lifted their price objective on Northern Trust from $94.00 to $102.00 and gave the company an “underperform” rating in a research note on Monday, March 29th.
+Barclays lifted their price target on shares of Northern Trust from $105.00 to $112.00 and gave the company an “equal weight” rating in a research report on Wednesday, April 7th.
+Wells Fargo & Company upped their price objective on Northern Trust from $112.00 to $122.00 and gave the stock an “overweight” rating in a research report on Thursday, April 1st.
+The Goldman Sachs Group downgraded shares of Northern Trust from a “neutral” rating to a “sell” rating and decreased their price objective for the company from $90.00 to $85.00 in a research note on Tuesday, January 5th.
+Finally, Deutsche Bank Aktiengesellschaft upped their price objective on shares of Northern Trust from $110.00 to $117.00 and gave the company a “buy” rating in a research note on Thursday, April 15th.
+Five research analysts have rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and an average price target of $103.56.

-In other news, insider Steven L. Fradkin sold 8,473 shares of the business’s stock in a transaction that occurred on Thursday, January 28th.
-The stock was sold at an average price of $91.50, for a total value of $775,279.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Robert P. Browne sold 10,000 shares of the business’s stock in a transaction that occurred on Friday, March 12th.
-The shares were sold at an average price of $102.18, for a total value of $1,021,800.00.
+In other news, EVP Thomas A. South sold 1,000 shares of the stock in a transaction that occurred on Monday, April 26th.
+The shares were sold at an average price of $109.65, for a total value of $109,650.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, EVP Robert P. Browne sold 10,000 shares of the stock in a transaction that occurred on Friday, March 12th.
+The shares were sold at an average price of $102.18, for a total transaction of $1,021,800.00.
 The disclosure for this sale can be found here.
-0.72% of the stock is currently owned by insiders.
+Over the last ninety days, insiders sold 24,996 shares of company stock valued at $2,635,185.
+0.72% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently modified their holdings of NTRS.
-Capital Asset Advisory Services LLC bought a new position in Northern Trust during the 4th quarter worth $29,000.
-Vantage Consulting Group Inc bought a new position in Northern Trust during the 4th quarter worth $47,000.
-CX Institutional grew its stake in Northern Trust by 16.5% during the 4th quarter.
-CX Institutional now owns 757 shares of the asset manager’s stock worth $71,000 after buying an additional 107 shares during the last quarter.
-Tompkins Financial Corp bought a new position in Northern Trust during the 4th quarter worth $76,000.
-Finally, Phoenix Wealth Advisors bought a new position in Northern Trust during the 4th quarter worth $84,000.
-Hedge funds and other institutional investors own 78.82% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in the company.
+NN Investment Partners Holdings N.V. grew its position in shares of Northern Trust by 7.1% in the first quarter.
+NN Investment Partners Holdings N.V. now owns 2,116,275 shares of the asset manager’s stock valued at $222,441,000 after purchasing an additional 140,461 shares during the last quarter.
+Norges Bank acquired a new stake in shares of Northern Trust in the fourth quarter valued at approximately $177,600,000.
+Amundi Pioneer Asset Management Inc. boosted its position in Northern Trust by 11.8% during the fourth quarter.
+Amundi Pioneer Asset Management Inc. now owns 1,586,206 shares of the asset manager’s stock worth $147,717,000 after acquiring an additional 167,859 shares during the last quarter.
+Dimensional Fund Advisors LP boosted its position in Northern Trust by 2.3% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 1,259,052 shares of the asset manager’s stock worth $117,250,000 after acquiring an additional 28,534 shares during the last quarter.
+Finally, Principal Financial Group Inc. boosted its position in Northern Trust by 292.8% during the fourth quarter.
+Principal Financial Group Inc. now owns 1,236,711 shares of the asset manager’s stock worth $115,187,000 after acquiring an additional 921,861 shares during the last quarter.
+Institutional investors and hedge funds own 78.82% of the company’s stock.

 Northern Trust Company Profile